Biden faces growing pressure from the left over voting bill - News Break

 “President Obama, for his part, has been doing more to salvage our ailing democracy than the current president of the United States of America,” Mondaire said, referring to a recent interview in which the former president pushed for the legislation.

 The White House argues that both Biden and Harris have been in frequent touch with Democratic leadership and key advocacy groups as the legislation — dubbed the For the People Act — moved through Congress.
-Biden has spoken out forcefully at times, declaring a new Georgia law backed by Republicans an “atrocity.”
+Biden spoke out forcefully at times, declaring a new Georgia law backed by Republicans is an “atrocity” and using a speech in Tulsa, Oklahoma, to say he was going to “fight like heck" for Democrats' federal answer, but he left negotiations on the proposal to Hill leaders.

-On Wednesday, Harris met virtually with leaders of several voting and civil rights groups, describing the moment as an “inflection point” and reiterating a commitment to federal legislation protecting voting rights.
+On Monday, in advance of the vote, Biden met with Sen. Joe Manchin, D.W.Va., at the White House to discuss both voting rights and infrastructure.

 Biden spent much of the month focused on foreign policy during a trip to Europe, encouraging Americans to get vaccinated and selling his infrastructure plan to the American public.
 He tasked Harris with taking the lead on the issue, and she spent last week largely engaged in private meetings with voting rights advocates as she traveled for a vaccination tour around the nation.